 If an American company is publicly-traded, they post its financial reports on the SEC website.
 That enables investors and potential franchisees to see how much money a company makes.

-Privately-held companies can keep most of their operations secret, which can give a fast-food company a competitive advantage.
+Privately-held companies can keep most of their operations secret, giving a fast-food company a competitive advantage.
 Subway does not have to tell potential franchises how much money the company makes.

 Investing in A Subway Franchise

-A person must pay $15,000 in cash to buy a Subway franchise in the United States or Canada, Franchise.com reports.
+A person must pay $15,000 in cash to buy a Subway franchise in the United States or Canada, Franchise.com.
 After paying the cash, each Subway franchisee must invest $102,000 and $264,000 to set up or buy the store.

 Every Subway franchise pays Subway IP Inc. 12.5% of her or his franchise’s revenues in royalties each week, Franchise.com claims.